aziz/GoogleReader-OSXLionUI/README.md

 >
 > ![Safariextz](https://github.com/aziz/Google-Reader-Lion-UI/raw/master/images/safariextz.png)[Install this safari extenstion](https://github.com/aziz/Google-Reader-Lion-UI/raw/master/Google%20Reader%20Lion%20UI.safariextz)

-**NOTE**: If you're still on the old google bar for any reason, you should install the older version of this user style [from here](http://userstyles.org/styles/58056/google-reader-mac-os-lion-ui-old-google-bar) or for safari install [from here](https://github.com/aziz/Google-Reader-Lion-UI/raw/master/Google%20Reader%20Lion%20UI%20-%20Old%20Google%20Bar.safariextz)

 ## Contributing

 Feel free to fork this repo and add your changes. make sure to make a pull request so that I can merge your changes and share it with others.